michaelmallari/michaelmallari/README.md

 Technical product management experience and additional graduate Ivy League education (MS in Applied Analytics from Columbia University 🤓) has taken me to the third chapter of my career ... in data science, AI/ML, and analytics ... to power next-generation businesses.
 And I'm here to help you!

 💬 **Ask me about**
-* Leveraging data as a source, an asset, and a product
+* Leveraging data as a source, data an asset, and data as a product
 * Recruiting talent and upskilling current talent
 * Applying AI/ML to spark change and create a unique competitive advantage